UltrosBot/Ultros-contrib/URL-tools/FORMATTING.md

 the `formatting` section.

-Most handler sections below will contain a sample URL to be matched, as well as a complete set of data and links to the API documentation that may contain more up-to-date data samples.
+Most handler sections below will contain a sample URL to be matched, as well as links to the API documentation that contains up-to-date data samples.

 GitHub
 ------

-* **Key**: `user`
+### Key: user

 * **Example URL**: `https://github.com/gdude2002`
 * **API documentation**: https://developer.github.com/v3/users/#get-a-single-user
 * **Notes**: This is a simple API call.
 No extra data is added.